USE-sum/usesum/README.md

-Warning:
-The inferencing is in preparation.
-It will be ready within a couple of days.
-Currently once can train and test the extractive summarization vector prediction using configuration described in Evaluation.

 # USEsum
 USEsum is an extractive and abstractive summarisation system that can generate short summaries from user review corpora.
 This an adaptation of OpenNMT project, https://github.com/OpenNMT/OpenNMT-py.